ptb/middleman-slim-blog/README.md

 # [Middleman Slim Blog](https://github.com/ptb/middleman-slim-blog) #

 **Middleman Slim Blog** is blog template for the a static site generator [Middleman](http://middlemanapp.com/).
 This template uses [valid](http://validator.w3.org/) [HTML5](http://www.w3.org/TR/html5/) and markedup using the [schema.org](http://schema.org/) [microdata](http://dev.w3.org/html5/md/) and [microformats](http://microformats.org/) vocabularies.
 [Slim](http://slim-lang.com/) and [Sass](http://sass-lang.com/) were chosen for clean structured output with an absolute minimum of typing.
-Topic pages (tags) can have introductory content.
+Blog articles and topic pages (tags) can have introductory content.
 Generated URLs are [short](http://www.seomoz.org/blog/11-best-practices-for-urls) and [clean](http://warpspire.com/posts/url-design/).
 Generated content is compact and thus quick to load.
 It includes a minimum of styling, but it does include an adaptation of the Bootstrap 3.0 grid.
 The workflow for site development is designed to be easy and dynamic: hit save and the site is automatically reloaded in your browser.
 Because the generated output is static content, it can be hosted on any web server, even [Amazon S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) at your [root domain](http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html).
 If you use Amazon S3 for hosting, I highly recommend using [Panic Transmit](http://panic.com/transmit/).
-I've included a script to set the correct headers in `scripts/s3headers.sh` for gzipped content.
+I've included a script to set the correct headers in `scripts/set-s3-headers.command` for gzipped content.
 This template is [Apache-licensed](http://www.apache.org/licenses/LICENSE-2.0.html).

 ## Setup ##

-This is how I set up a [new Mac](http://store.apple.com/us/browse/home/shop_mac) running [OS X Mountain Lion](http://www.apple.com/osx/) to make use of this framework.
+This is how I set up a [new Mac](http://store.apple.com/us/browse/home/shop_mac) running [OS X Mavericks](http://www.apple.com/osx/) to make use of this template.

 ### Install [Command Line Tools](https://developer.apple.com/downloads/) for Xcode ###